sondhg/my-django-server/README.md

-# Use this django server in combination with [agv-project](https://github.com/sondhg/agv-project) graphical user interface
+# Use this Django server in combination with [agv-frontend](https://github.com/sondhg/agv-frontend)

 ## Setting Up the Database